-Members who retire after June 1, 1986, need 10 years of service credit to qualify to participate in SERS' health care coverage.
+Members who retire after June 1, 1986, need 10 years of service credit, exclusive of most types of purchased credit, to qualify to participate in SERS' health care coverage.
 The following types of credit purchased after Jan.
 29, 1981, do not count toward health care coverage eligibility: military, federal, out of state, municipal, private school, exempted, and early retirement incentive credit.